openbmc/openbmc/README.md

 Please review the [discussion](https://meta.stackexchange.com/questions/272956/a-new-code-license-the-mit-this-time-with-attribution-required?cb=1) on Stack Overflow licensing before posting any code.

-For technical discussions, please see [contact info](#contact) below for IRC and mailing list information.
+For technical discussions, please see [contact info](#contact) below for Discord and mailing list information.
 Please don't file an issue to ask a question.
-You'll get faster results by using the mailing list or IRC.
+You'll get faster results by using the mailing list or Discord.

 ## Features of OpenBMC